gert-leja/dungeon_crawler/README.md

 ---

 ## About the Game
-**Dungeon Crawler** is a Python-based project built entirely using the Pygame library.
+**Dungeon Crawler** is a Python-based project built entirely using the Pygame and cv2 libraries.

 ---